NLnetLabs/rpki-doc/source/krill/multi-user/config-file-provider.rst

 Setting it up
 -------------

-The following steps are required to use local users in your Krill setup.
+The following steps are required to use Config File Users in your Krill setup.

 1. Decide on the settings to be configured.
 """""""""""""""""""""""""""""""""""""""""""